How Much it Costs to OWN an RV: What to Know Before You Buy

 The length of stay, size, and location of the room/airbnb/cabin will all factor into the average cost of these accommodations.

-The cost of your camper’s repairs is determined by the parts needed and the amount of labor needed to fix the problem.
+The parts needed and the amount of labor needed to fix the problem will determine how much your repair costs.

 Each service center will have different pricing available for service.
 As of 2/1/2023, Bish’s RV service centers charge the cost of parts and $185 per hour for service work (or $155 per hour for RVers who purchased their camper from us, as part of our included Diamond Club membership).

-Some of the most common service repair orders we see in Bish’s RV cost on average:
+Some of the most common service repair orders we see in Bish’s RV cost an average of:

 • Water Pump Failure: $200-250+